 PHOTOS BY BRIAN GUILLIAUX

-Olivia REHRMAN grew up in Dallas, Texas and began her training at the Academy of Dance Arts.
-She graduated from The University of Arizona in 2012 and received a BFA in dance.
-In 2009, Rehrman was a featured dancer in the HBO series Masterclass with Emmy-nominated choreographer Bill T. Jones.
-She also received the Charles Andrew Kulp Scholarship from the Dance Council of North Texas upon graduating high school.
-Rehrman was the recipient of the prestigious National Foundation for Advancement in the Arts Award for jazz and dance, and was Dance Spirit Magazine’s March 2011 featured “Dancer to Watch.”
-She most recently danced with world-renowned jazz company, River North Dance Chicago, for four seasons.
-She is excited to start her second season with Bruce Wood Dance Project and would like to thank her mentors for the knowledge they have shared with her.
-Rehrman also thanks her family for their endless support.
+Olivia Rehrman grew up in Dallas, Texas and began her training at the Academy of Dance Arts.
+She graduated from The University of Arizona in 2012 with a BFA in dance.
+In 2009, Olivia was a featured dancer in the HBO® series, Masterclass, with Emmy-nominated choreographer Bill T. Jones.
+She was the recipient of the prestigious National Foundation for Advancement in the Arts Award for jazz and dance and was selected as Dance Spirit Magazine’s March 2011 featured “Dancer to Watch.”
+Rehrman choreographed and performed in Paul Cauthen’s music video, Saddle, which was named in the Top 10 Country Music Video by Rolling Stone Magazine.
+She was a company member of the world-renowned jazz company, River North Dance Chicago, for four seasons.
+She has performed in works by Bruce Wood,® Yin Yue, Katarzyna Skarpetowska, Bridget L. Moore, Kimi Nikaidoh, Joy Bollinger, and Albert Drake III.
+Rehrman teaches dance at Tuzer Dance Center.
+Rehrman joined Bruce Wood Dance in September 2016.

 harnesses the power of dance as a tool for entertainment, enrichment, and healing.
 Fortified by Bruce Wood®’s